 With Quick Search Box you can search for information from just about anywhere.
 You can then perform actions on the search results, such as launching applications, emailing friends, or playing a song.
 If you are interested in participating in the Quick Search Box development process, download the app or build it from source.

 We are eager to involve users in the development process and will be posting new builds frequently.
 Over the coming months we'll be posting a few articles about the architecture and interaction we are exploring, and we look forward to your feedback.
 To find out more, please visit the GettingStarted page.
 Google Mobile.
 10 Great Google Slideshows.
 Yesterday we dug out a cool slideshow which tries to tell us, in a mere 34 slides, everything there is to know about Google.

 It's not the only Google-related slideshow out there, though; in fact, we've found dozens of them.
 Here's a selection of ten we've found to be either very useful or interesting.
 How to use the new Google web search RSS feeds.
 Google's been the lone hold out among major search engines on RSS but the company quietly enabled feeds for web search results this week.

 Every time you open such bookmark it executes its function, usually using information from the currently opened website.
 Bookmarklets can make daily browsing a lot easier by automating simple tasks.
+You can find many interesting bookmarklets on Squarefree.com.
 How to get more out of Google Reader.
 If you’ve already gotten started with Google Reader, you’re probably ready for some advanced tips and tricks to make better use of this rather full-featured RSS client.
-Here’s what you need to do to become a real Google Reader power user.
-Get Organized.